iSHAREScheme/eSEALsGuide/CSR.md

 keyUsage = critical, digitalSignature, nonRepudiation
 ```

+>[!NOTE]
+>DN can be extended with other known attributes if preferred/required

 Then run the following command to create a private key:

 ```bash
 openssl genpkey -algorithm RSA -out private.key -pkeyopt rsa_keygen_bits:2048 -aes256
 ```

+>[!NOTE]
-Remark: If you don't want to secure the private key with a password, omit the -aes256 option.
+>If you don't want to secure the private key with a password, omit the -aes256 option.

 Finally run the following command to create the CSR: